-This morning after breakfast you will depart for Limerick via Galway.
+This morning, after breakfast you will depart for Limerick via Galway.
 Enjoy some free time in Galway City, known as the "City of the Tribes", it is located right on the famous Wild Atlantic Way.
-Here you can take a ramble to Salthill Promenade, a Wild Atlantic Way discovery point, or down Quay Street with its many great pubs including "The Quays" and "Ti Neachtain" — a townhouse which belonged to "Humanity Dick", an eighteenth century MP who promoted laws against cruelty to animals.
+Here you can take a ramble to Salthill Promenade, a Wild Atlantic Way discovery point, or down Quay Street with its many great pubs including "The Quays" and "Ti Neachtain" — a townhouse which belonged to "Humanity Dick", an 18th-century MP who promoted laws against cruelty to animals.

 Continue south along the shores of Galway Bay before travelling down the Wild Atlantic Way to County Clare.
 Here you will see The Burren, which is Gaelic for rocky land—an apt name for this vast limestone plateau.
 In the 1640s, Cromwell's surveyor described it as "a savage land, yielding neither water enough to drown a man, nor tree to hang him, nor soil enough to bury".

 On the Atlantic coast, you will stand on the Cliffs of Moher.
 Braced against the ocean, on the coast of County Clare.
 Here you will stand on the dramatic 702ft (214m) high and 9 miles (14km) long cliffs, a Wild Atlantic Way signature discovery point, to gaze out on the vastness of the Atlantic Ocean.